CoderDojo-Content/Beginner-Unity/en/Winning!.md

 6. Save the changes to the **script** and go back into Unity.
 Drag the **script** onto the "WinZone" in the **Hierarchy** and then, with "WinZone" selected, drag the "Fireworks" object from the **Hierarchy** into the "Fireworks" field in the "Win Zone (Script)" section of the **Inspector**.

 7. Save the game, run it and put the "Ball" in the "WinZone".
+See what happens!